amanas/bi-school/README.md

 BigData and Hadoop module for escuela-bi
 =======================================
-An introduction to BigData with Hadoop - IBM GigInsights suite focused
+An introduction to BigData with Hadoop - IBM BigInsights suite focused

 Example's dataset
 -----------------